kendru/learn-cljs/content/section-4/lesson-25-intro-to-core-async.md

 ### Alternating Between Channels

-As we mentioned in out introduction to CSP above, there is one additional function that we often use to consume values from more than one channel: `alts!`.
+As we mentioned in our introduction to CSP above, there is one additional function that we often use to consume values from more than one channel: `alts!`.
 Like `>!` and `<!`, `alts!` can only be called from within a go block.
 It takes a vector of channels to "listen to" and parks until it receives a value from any of them.
 Upon receiving a value, it evaluates to a vector whose first element is the value received and whose second element is the channel from which the value came.
 By checking the channel that we get from `alts!`, we can determine where the value came from and decide what to do with it.

 One common use case is to implement a timeout by alternating between a channel that we expect to eventually deliver a value and a timeout channel that will close after a certain amount of time: